Heralded generation of a three-mode NOON state

 For both types of measurements, photon detection is performed using superconducting nanowire single-photon detectors (SNSPDs).
 Pseudo–photon number resolution is enabled by fanning out each target mode into two using a fiber beam splitter before detection~\cite{ourreview}.
 To implement the coherence measurements discussed above, we use a second displaced Sagnac interferometer, shown in the measurement panel of Fig.~\ref{fig:elnaz}, followed by a polarization measurement.
 Coincidence probabilities as a function of $\theta$ are evaluated from coincidence counts.
 Thereafter, the required coherences are extracted from the data, and both an estimate of the fidelity and its lower and upper bounds with respect to Eq.~\eqref{eq:realNOON} are determined.

 \paragraph*{Experimental results---}

 Following the measurement protocol described above and further detailed in S2.2 of the SM, we evaluate the fidelity of the generated three-mode NOON state and find $F = 0.823 \pm 0.018$ with respect to Eq.~\eqref{eq:realNOON}, where $\alpha_{1} = 1.568 \pm 0.030 $ and $\alpha_{2} = -0.262 \pm 0.033$ (in radians).
 This fidelity is compatible with the lower and upper bounds $F \in [0.817, 0.836]$, evaluated using only the coherence measurements shown in Fig.~\ref{fig: Oscillation} (for more detail, see S2.3 of the SM).
-We estimate the experimental success probability of our scheme to be $|\gamma_{\mathrm{exp}}|^2=0.237\pm0.009$.
+Conditioned on the availability of the input state $\ket{1,1,1,0}$, whose event rate depends on the choice of single-photon source (see S3.3 of the SM), the experimental success probability of our scheme is estimated to be $|\gamma_{\mathrm{exp}}|^2=0.237\pm0.009$.
 This is obtained by dividing the four-fold events in which heralding was successful using the unitary transformation, by the four-folds while implementing an identity transformation.

 Furthermore, we study the presence of genuine multipartite entanglement (GME).
 Three-mode states exhibiting GME cannot be decomposed into a statistical mixture of states that are separable over any bipartition of the modes, i.e., they are not biseparable~\cite{GUHNE2009, Palazuelos2022}.
 We certify GME by comparing the estimated fidelity with respect to Eq.~\eqref{eq:realNOON}, against the largest fidelity $F_\mathrm{bs}$ attainable with biseparable states.